-Every device comes with a special space to store temporary files from the internet.
+Every device has a special space to store temporary files from the internet.
 This cached data can further help websites, apps, and browsers to load faster than usual.
 Whether it is Android, iOS, Windows, Linux, and macOS, every device automatically caches IP address and domain name system results.
 Because of this DNS cache, the previously visited websites tend to speed up by retrieving the cached data.

 However, sometimes the DNS cache might become outdated and corrupt.
-This is main reason why websites like Omegle shows server connection error.
+This is the main reason why websites like Omegle shows server connection error.
 To fix this issue, all you need to do is delete or flush the DNS cache.
 This will then automatically reset your device’s IP address and solve the Omegle Error Connecting to Server.
-Check out our detailed guide to clear DNS cache on any device.
+Check out our detailed guide to clear the DNS cache on any device.

 Solution 2: Repair Corrupted System Files

 Every operating system has system files that are critically important for proper functioning.
-Over time, the system files might get corrupt causing various issues.
+Over time, the system files might get corrupted, causing various issues.
 The system files can corrupt due to sudden device crashes, unexpected power outages, interrupted system updates, and malware attacks.

 It is quite difficult to fix the corrupted system files.
-However, there are a few easy ways to repair the corrupted files without using any third-party tools and software.
+However, there are a few easy ways to repair corrupted files without using any third-party tools and software.
 Follow the below-mentioned instructions to repair the Windows corrupted system files using the DISM (Deployment Image Servicing and Management).

 - Launch the command prompt window on your PC.